Farmington area performers take their work online

-Farmington area musicians, singers, and actors can no longer meet in large groups to rehearse or study their craft, but – as they say – the show must go on.
+Farmington area musicians, singers, and actors can no longer meet to rehearse or study their craft, but – as they say – the show must go on.

 ‘We can’t stop’